 After it’s finished, the Megaventory Action Template should look like this:

-Note: In particular, the Order Status needs to be filled in (with either Pending or Verified) in order to proceed
+Note: In particular, the Order Status needs to be filled in (with either Pending or Approved) in order to proceed

 After that, we name our Zap and turn it on.
 Next time, we create a new Zoho Invoice, our Zap will automatically be triggered and create a new Purchase Order in Megaventory.